Robert Smigel: Career

 Smigel's most famous creation, however, would be the foul-mouthed puppet Triumph the Insult Comic Dog, who mercilessly mocks celebrities and others in the style of a Borscht Belt comedian.
 This character debuted on Late Night with Conan O'Brien in February 1997 and would continue to make appearances on the show, as well as others, for many years to come.

 Smigel continued to establish himself on Saturday Night Live by producing short animated segments under the title TV Funhouse, which usually satirizes public figures and popular culture.
 It spawned a TV show on Comedy Central featuring a mix of puppets, animation, and short sketches, although only eight episodes were aired (during the winter of 2000–2001).
 Smigel occasionally appears in films (usually alongside SNL veterans such as Adam Sandler).
 According to interviews, Smigel helped punch up the scripts for Little Nicky and The Wedding Singer.
 Smigel acted alongside fellow SNL writer Bob Odenkirk in Wayne's World 2 as a nerd backstage at an Aerosmith concert.
 His contributions were uncredited.

 In 2000, he voiced a sage bulldog named Mr. Beefy in Little Nicky.
 Smigel, along with Adam Sandler and Judd Apatow, wrote the script for the film You Don't Mess with the Zohan in which Smigel played Yosi, an Israeli electronics salesman.
 Smigel is also one of the executive producers of the film, which is a first for him despite his frequent collaborations with Sandler.

 It was reported in 2006 that Smigel and Adam Sandler were working on an animated sitcom for Fox called Animals.
 Fox has not made any official statement regarding the show.
 Additionally, Smigel played a gay mailman in the Adam Sandler film I Now Pronounce You Chuck and Larry and Yari the Mechanic in the "Mister Softee" episode of Curb Your Enthusiasm.

-He voiced Ray and a parody of the Star Wars character, Emperor Palpatine, in the first episode of Robot Chicken: Star Wars, as well as the monster 100 in the episode of the same name of Aqua Teen Hunger Force.
+He voiced Ray and the Star Wars character, Emperor Palpatine, in the first episode of Robot Chicken: Star Wars, as well as the monster One Hundred in the episode of the same name of Aqua Teen Hunger Force.